Machine learning of pair-contact process with diffusion: Introduction

 It should be noted that the directed percolation (DP) process, a classic non-equilibrium phase transition model \cite{hinrichsen2000non,lubeck2004universal,broadbent1957percolation}, has been studied by both supervised and unsupervised learning \cite{shen2021supervised}.
 Combining the learning results of the DP and the PCPD models, we can immediately appreciate the value of investigating such non-equilibrium systems.
 Among them, the DP is a unitary random reaction process, while the PCPD is a binary one.
 The results show that our PCA and autoencoder can successfully cluster PCPD's configurations and determine the critical points with high accuracy.
 Equilibrium phase transitions have some similarities with non-equilibrium ones, and therefore similar methods are suitable for them.
 The unique feature of non-equilibrium phase transition is the extra dimension, namely time.
 The states and properties of the system may change with time.
 If one intends to extend the ML algorithms to non-equilibrium phase transitions, the dimension of time has to be dealt with.

 The overall structure of the study takes the forms of three chapters, including this introductory one.
-In Section.\uppercase\expandafter{\romannumeral2}.
-A, we briefly introduce the model of PCPD.
-Section.\uppercase\expandafter{\romannumeral2}.
-B is concerned with two unsupervised learning methods.
-Section.\uppercase\expandafter{\romannumeral2}.
-C presents the data sets and ML results of PCPD.
+In the second section, we briefly introduce the model of PCPD, the two unsupervised learning methods, the data sets and ML results of PCPD.
 Here, we successfully cluster the configurations and obtain reasonable thresholds.
 By using supervised learning, we also obtain some critical exponents.
 In addition, numerical calculations are implemented to determine correlation exponents.
-Section.\uppercase\expandafter{\romannumeral3} is a summary of this paper.
+The third section is a summary of this paper.